tau-adl/DenseDepth/README.md

 # DenseDepth Implemention in Pytorch
 This repo contains Pytorch implementation of depth estimation deep learning network based on the published paper: [High Quality Monocular Depth Estimation via Transfer Learning](https://arxiv.org/pdf/1812.11941.pdf)

+This repository was part of the "Autonomous Robotics Lab" in Tel Aviv University

 ## Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.